-ADMISSION, MONITORING, AND EXIT PROCEDURES TEACHER EDUCATION ADVANCED CERTIFICATION: SPECIAL EDUCATION (PK-8) OR SPECIAL EDUCATION (7-12)
+ADMISSION, MONITORING, AND EXIT PROCEDURES TEACHER EDUCATION DUAL CERTIFICATION: SPECIAL EDUCATION (PK-8) & EARLY CHILDHOOD EDUCATION (PK-4)

-The Department of Exceptionality Programs offers graduate students the opportunity to become certified in Special Education (PK-8) OR Special Education (7-12).
+The Department of Exceptionality Programs offers graduate students the opportunity to become dually certified in Special Education (PK-8) and Early Childhood Education (PK-4).

-Graduate Students desiring teacher certification in Special Education should familiarize themselves with this document and the forms that it contains.
+Students desiring dual teacher certification in Special Education and Early Childhood Education should familiarize themselves with this document and the forms that it contains.
 Questions concerning the procedures should be directed to Dr. Robin Drogan (Graduate Special Education Program Coordinator) or Dr. Darlene Perner (Chairperson of the Department of Exceptionality Programs).

-The following are Admission, Monitoring and Exit procedures and requirements for all graduates students who will major in the graduate Advanced Teacher Education certification programs at Bloomsburg University.
+The following are Admission, Monitoring and Exit procedures and requirements for all graduate students who will major in graduate Initial Teacher Education certification programs at Bloomsburg University.
 The graduate student is responsible for the completion of each of the following sections.
 In setting these requirements, attention was given to all standards and criteria for teacher candidates as mandated by the State Board of Education of Pennsylvania, the Pennsylvania Department of Education, and the National Council for Accreditation of Teacher Education.

 It is the student's responsibility to know and follow the academic policies and regulations of the university.
 These include, but are not limited to: scheduling, class standing, academic probation, academic dismissal, code of conduct, certification requirements, and program requirements.
 Students are encouraged to receive knowledgeable and effective academic advisement from the Graduate Coordinator regarding the contents in this packet.

-Admission to Teacher Education
+Admission to Initial Teacher Education

-Advanced preparation program at the post-baccalaureate level prepares candidates for an additional professional teacher education license.
+Initial preparation program at the post-baccalaureate level prepares candidates for their FIRST professional education license.

-Graduate students seeking advanced certification must submit a completed application packet to their Graduate Program Coordinator no sooner than the completion of 12 graduate credits and no later than the completion of 24 graduate credits.
+Graduate students seeking initial certification must submit a completed application packet to their graduate program coordinator no sooner than the completion of 12 graduate credits and no later than the completion of 24 graduate credits.
 The Graduate Program Coordinator will review the admission packet and submit a recommendation to the Department Chairperson indicating that the student be admitted or not be admitted to the program.
 At this point of the admissions process the student recommended for program admissions becomes a teacher education "candidate."